 Maintaining Commercial Production

-1. [Except for circumstances described in regulation 33,] the Contractor shall maintain Commercial Production in accordance with the Exploitation Contract and the Plan of Work annexed thereto, these Regulations, and market conditions.
-A Contractor shall, consistent with Good Industry Practice, manage the recovery of the Minerals removed from the Mining Area at rates included in the [Mining Workplan], .
+1. Except for in circumstances described in regulation 33, the Contractor shall maintain Commercial Production in accordance with the Exploitation Contract and the Plan of Work annexed thereto, including the Mining Workplan and any amendments made to it from time to time,] these Regulations [].
+A Contractor shall, taking into account Good Industry Practice, manage the recovery of the Minerals removed from the Mining Area at rates included in the Mining Workplan, [including any amendments made to it from time to time].

-2. The Contractor shall notify the Secretary-General and the Sponsoring State or States if it:
+2. [During Commercial Production] the Contractor shall notify the Secretary-General and if applicable the Sponsoring State or States, if it:

-(a) Fails to [maintain Commercial Production]; or
+(a) fails to maintain Commercial Production; or

-(b) Determines that it will not be able to [maintain Commercial Production] in future.
+(b) determines that it will not be able to maintain Commercial Production in the future.

-[2. bis In accordance with regulations 29 bis, the Secretary-General shall transmit the notification made under paragraph 2 and any supporting documentation to the [Compliance Committee]/[The Commission] for review and to make a recommendation to the Council.]
+2. bis Save for a situation covered by regulation 29, the Secretary-General shall transmit the notification made under paragraph 2 and any supporting documentation to the [Compliance Committee]/[The Commission] for review and to make a recommendation to the Council.]

-4. A Contractor shall notify the Secretary-General [and Sponsoring State] as soon as it recommences any [Commercial Production], and no later than [24] hours after such recommencement, and, where necessary, shall provide to the Secretary-General and Sponsoring State] such information as is necessary to demonstrate that the issue triggering a reduction or suspension has been addressed.
+3. A Contractor shall notify the Secretary-General [and if appliable the Sponsoring State or States] as soon as it recommences any Commercial Production, and no later than [24] hours after such recommencement, and, where necessary, shall provide to the Secretary-General [and Sponsoring State] such information as is necessary to demonstrate what was causing the contractor to fail to maintain Commercial Production .
 The Secretary-General shall notify the Council that production has recommenced.